Esta historia me suena season 1

-The first season of Esta historia me suena (shown on screen as Esta historia me suena: Vol. 1), a Mexican anthology drama television series created and developed by Televisa and broadcast on Las Estrellas it premiered on 13 May 2019 and ended on 28 June 2019, and the first season consists of thirty one-hour episodes.
+The first season of Esta historia me suena (shown onscreen as Esta historia me suena: Vol. 1), a Mexican anthology drama television series created and developed by Televisa and broadcast on Las Estrellas it premiered on 13 May 2019 and ended on 28 June 2019, and the first season consists of thirty one-hour episodes.
 The entire season is available via streaming on Blim (now known as Blim TV).

 Each episode of the first season is presented by the singer María José and the actor Jan Carlo Bautista.